-There are two banking products DCU offers that are relevant for our purposes.
+There are two banking products DCU offers that are relevant to our purposes.
 The first is a free checking account.
 This account has no monthly fees or minimum balance requirements, which makes it an easy bank account to maintain.
 They also (at least temporarily) reimburse all ATM fees.
 Importantly, DCU also offers a $20 referral bonus if you open a free checking account and meet some fairly easy requirements.
 We’ll talk about that more in the bulk of this post.

 DCU Referral Bonus: Step-By-Step Directions

 Opening a DCU checking account isn’t difficult, but there are a few nuances that you need to know about.
-Here are the steps you need to follow to open your DCU checking account and earn your $20 referral bonus.
+Here are the steps you need to follow to open your DCU checking account and earn your $100 referral bonus.

 2. Donate $10 To Reach Out For Schools To Qualify For Membership.
 DCU is a credit union, which means membership is limited.
-For our purposes, everyone can qualify for membership with DCU so long as you are a member of one of their partner organizations.
+For our purposes, everyone can qualify for membership with DCU so long as they are a member of one of their partner organizations.

 In this case, the cheapest organization you can join is Reach Out For Schools, a non-profit that raises money for schools.
 It costs $10 to join this organization and it’s a one-time fee.
 During the application process, you’ll see an option to make your donation.
 Once you’re a member of DCU, your family members will be eligible for DCU membership based on their relationship with you.

-If you’re opening the checking account, you’ll earn your money back via the signup bonus.
-More importantly, though, the main reason we’re opening up the DCU checking account is to gain access to the savings account.
-In any event, there are worse ways to spend $10 than giving it to an organization that helps schools.
+If you’re opening a checking account, you’ll earn your money back via the signup bonus.
+More importantly, though, the main reason we’re opening up the DCU checking account is to gain access to the 6.17% interest savings account.

 3. (Optional) Fund Your Checking Account With $250 Using A Credit Card.
 One advantage of opening a DCU checking account is that DCU allows you to fund up to $250 using a Visa or Mastercard.
-If you’re earning credit card rewards, this is an easy way to get some spending on your card without having to actually spend any money.
+If you’re earning credit card rewards, this is an easy way to get some extra spending on your card without having to actually spend any money.
 Simply fund the account with a credit card, then pay the card with the money you funded into your account.
 You don’t have to do this, but I do recommend doing this if you can.
 Be sure to make sure that your credit card won’t charge the funding as a cash advance (Chase credit cards have the biggest risk of doing this).

 DCU Savings Account Strategy

-Refer Your Own Friends And Family
+Refer Your Friends And Family

 DCU is a good credit union that I recommend because of the 6.17% interest savings account.
 It’s the highest-paying savings account currently available – nothing else even comes close.
-If you combine it with my strategy for other 5% interest options, you can have a decent chunk of cash earning a good rate of return in FDIC insured savings accounts.
+If you combine it with my strategy for other 5% interest options, you can have a decent chunk of cash earning a good rate of return in FDIC-insured savings accounts.
 The fact that you can earn a referral bonus as well makes this account one that I think everyone should open.